top of page

 About Wise Productions Ltd

 As a result, Wise Productions Ltd was established in 2025 to develop and produce original film and theatre work.
-The first production was the documentary Shaping The Arts: The Future of The UK Performing Arts.
+The first production was the research documentary Shaping The Arts: The Future of The UK Performing Arts.

 While the arts sector has continually adapted- collecting audience data and evidencing impact, we have experienced first-hand that the value of creative work extends far beyond a single run, numbers of clicks or a set of metrics.
 Lasting impact lies in the people, the process, and the long-term development of investing in ideas.
 It is this sustained investment that enables meaningful growth and lasting cultural contribution to society, our research shows that it’s also often the longer term invested productions that offer greater financial returns, as well as contributing as a soft power on the global cultural stage.

 We are dedicated to centring the artist- supporting the development of original ideas, championing distinctive human stories, and nurturing collaborative creative practices.
-By helping to secure seed investment at the earliest stages of an idea and building long-term partnerships tailored to each project, we collaborate with production companies and freelancers to realise work that reflects each production’s unique voice, impact, and requirements.
+By helping to secure seed investment at the earliest stages of an idea and building long-term partnerships tailored to each project, we collaborate with production companies and individuals to realise work that reflects each production’s unique voice, impact, and requirements.
 Our mission is to nurture high-quality productions and artistic collaborations over extended periods of development, while building pathways to long-term platforms and international partnerships.

-To address the lack of Equity-rate paid upskilling and professional development opportunities within the industry, we are committed to embedding paid creative development roles within our productions.
-These roles are built into our budgets to ensure each project actively contributes to the growth and sustainability of the sector.
+To address the lack of Equity-rate paid upskilling and professional development opportunities within the industry, Rachel is committed to embedding paid creative development roles within productions produced by Wise Productions- this both enriches the teams expertise and provides more paid career development roles on professional productions within the sector.
+These roles are built into our budgets to ensure each project actively contributes to the growth and sustainability of the sector, as a result addressing the lack of paid roles available.
+Within each production, we aim to expand our existing teams by employing additional freelance practitioners across the following areas:

 1. Established mid-career artists expanding their practice